awsdocs/aws-php-developers-guide/doc_source/guide_commands.rst

                 continue;
             }
             $filename = $file->getPath() . '/' . $file->getFilename();
-            // Yield a command that will be executed by the pool yield $client->getCommand('PutObject', [
+            // Yield a command that is executed by the pool yield $client->getCommand('PutObject', [
                 'Bucket' => $bucket,
                 'Key'    => $file->getBaseName(),